No two 'snowflakes' are exactly alike. Therefore, the care down there should be unique to each individual.

 My best advice on cleansing your 'Queen V' is look for an all-natural product.
 The vagina has a natural PH balance that helps in maintaining overall health.
 Body soaps can over dry.
 Shop for a product specific for the vagina area.
 Natural products are my first choice.

 So again—no two snowflakes are alike.
-Learn about what is best for you and always take with your doctor if you have questions or concerns.
+Learn about what is best for you and always talk with your doctor if you have questions or concerns.

 To keep you informed of new stories from Leslie, please click on the link below to 'Join Our Community'.
 All we need is your name and email address.